cy7sh/website/content/posts/testing-peasycrypt.md

 if err != nil {
 	t.Error(err)
 } else if exists {
-	t.Errorf("plainDir not deleted when deleteSrc set to true and root dir encryption not ommited") }
+	t.Errorf("plainDir not deleted when deleteSrc set to true and root dir encryption not omitted") }

 removeTestDirs(t)